 …how we get so much done

 350 Seattle is mission-driven: we work on all levels to address the climate crisis.
 We suspect you’ll be able to find a place to plug in that matches your interests and skills, but we don’t offer a one-size-fits-all volunteer engagement experience.
 Read on to understand how to get involved, and how we work.
+You should also check out our Points of Unity!

 Our structure distributes most organizing power to volunteer workgroups.
 They network–they are not centrally coordinated.
 Only major reputational or financial decisions need to be approved by a wider group of leadership.
 Otherwise, we go where the energy is, and new campaigns and projects pop up all the time.
 One of the things that makes us unique is that we respond to opportunities and threats quickly–because we’re driven by our passion and commitment to making change (not by our strategic plan or funders).